 Oklahoma's Promise students graduating high school are subject to a second income limit and must complete the Free Application for Federal Student Aid (FAFSA).
 The information from the FAFSA will be used to determine whether or not the federal adjusted gross income (AGI) of the student’s parents exceeds $100,000 at the time the student begins postsecondary education (the income limit will apply to the student’s income if the student is officially determined to be financially independent of his or her parents).

-Beginning in 2018-19, the second income limit will be applied each year the student is enrolled in postsecondary education (college).
+Beginning in 2018-19, the second income limit will be applied each year to all OKPromise students enrolled in postsecondary education (college), not just entering freshmen.
 For any year that the income reported on the student’s current FAFSA exceeds $100,000, the student will not be eligible to receive the OK Promise benefit.
+Any year that the student does not receive the award because their income exceeds the income limit will count toward the five-year period of scholarship eligibility.

 Remedial Coursework Not Covered